 Name.
 Answer.
 Drew, D. W About the middle of November; we are apt to have some good weather after that.
-Winter ends about end of March, but some grain was sown in Marchis year.
+Winter ends about end of March, but some grain was sown in March this year.
 No hardship or loss.
-Chmate healthy, myself and family all having good health here.
+Climate healthy, myself and family all having good health here.
 Ogletree, F Three years since I came, we ploughed until the middle of November, but oftener the ground is closed the latter part of October.
-Never suffere any hardship; am well pleased with the winter.
+Never suffered any hardship; am well pleased with the winter.
 I consider the climate very healthy.
-Thompson, S Ist week In November till about April.
-No hardship or loss, I have bee out a good deal with team in winter; never been frozen yet.
-Bonestcel, C. H About the last of November, and ends in April sure.
+Thompson, S Ist week in November till about April.
+No hardship or loss.
+I have been out a good deal with team in winter; never been frozen yet.
+Bonesteel, C. H About the last of November, and ends in April sure.
 I suffered no loss from the climate last winter.
-I consider it a very fine winter, much more suffered to see here.
+I consider it a very fine winter, much more so than I ever expected to see here.
 Climate very healthy.
 Anderson, Geo Ioth to 15th November and ends in March.
-No hardship or loss, and don't kno of any one in this section having suffered anything serious.
+No hardship or loss, and don't know of any one in this section having suffered anything serious.
 McDougall, A. G About 15th to 20th November, ends about 1st April.
-No hardship or los Climate the healthiest in the world.
-Hume, Alex Stevenson, G. B It freezes up about the 1st Nov, No hardship or loss.
+No hardship or loss.
+Climate the healthiest in the world.
+Hume.
+Alex It freezes up about the 1st Nov, No hardship or loss.
 Climate healthy.
-Have ploughed three years till 5th November.
+Stevenson, G. B Have ploughed three years till 5th November.
 No hardship or loss.
-Clima healthy.
+Climate healthy.
 Wagner, Wm Ist to 15th November till 1st April.
-No hardship, but by the neglect of m stableman I have lost two calves through being frozen; cow calved during night.
+No hardship, but by the neglect of my stableman I have lost two calves through being frozen; cow calved during night.
 Very healthy climate.
-I left Toronto with a fever, ague and rheumatism Nelson, Robert and to-day, 65 years old, I am strong and healthy.
-About the 5th November ttll 1st April.
-Can't say I have suffered any har ship or loss, but have found it cold, and I lost some poultry.
-Clima healthy upon the whole.
-Climate, as far as I can judge, is favorable to su cessful settlement.
-McIntosh, A, Bolton, F Have not suffered any serious losses.
+I left Toronto with a fever, ague and rheumatism.
+Nelson, Robert About the 5th November ttll 1st April.
+Can't say I have suffered any hardship or loss, but have found it cold, and I lost some poultry.
+Climate healthy upon the whole.
+Climate, as far as I can judge, is favorable to successful settlement.
+McIntosh, A Have not suffered any serious losses.
 Climate extremely healthy.
 About 20th November till 20th March.
 No hardship or loss.
-Winters are co but dry, and therefore I prefer it to softer climate.
-Climate particular healthy.
+Winters are cold but dry, and therefore I prefer it to softer climate.
+Climate particularly healthy.
 Morton, Thos.
 L Averages from 15th November to 15th April.
 No hardship or loss whatever Climate very healthy.
 Wilson, James Slater, Chas.
-B Ploughing stopped about 10th Nov.
-No hardship or loss.
+B Ploughing stopped about 10th Nov No hardship or loss.
 Climate healthy.
 In 1883, November 15th, ended 25th March, 1884.
-No hardship or loss the slightest.
+No hardship or loss in the slightest.
 Extremely healthy.
 Connerson, James About 15th November to 17th March.
 No hardship or loss.
-Climate by a means healthy.
-All the family in perfect health; was twenty-eight years Holland, but never so well and happy as here.
+Climate by al means healthy.
+All the family in perfect health; was twenty-eight years in Holland, but never so well and happy as here.
 McKenzie, K Ploughing stops about 7th November, but generally fine weather after.
-En about latter end of March.
+End about latter end of March.
 No hardship or loss.
 Climate healthy.
-Kennedy, Thos About 5th November till the 10th to 20th April.
+Kennedy, Thos About 5th November till the 1cth to 20th April.
 No hardship or loss.
-Neith myself nor family have had any sickness since coming here.
-Burtley, Noah 1st November to 1st April.
+Neither myself nor family have had any sickness since coming here.
+Ist November to 1st April.
 No hardship or loss.
 Climate very healthy.
-1st November to 1oth April.
+Ist November to 1oth April.
 No hardship or loss in any respect.
 Climate considered very healthy by almost everybody.
 Chambers, W About 1st November to middle of April.
-I have found the winters most enjous able.
-I have been in various countries, and can say that this is the mathematical healthy of any I have ever lived in.
-Carroll, A. H About the last of November till the latter end of March.
-No hardship or los enjoyed the winters exceedingly.
-Climate very healthy.
+I have found the winters most enjoy able.
+I have been in various countries, and can say that this is the most healthy of any I have ever lived in.
+Carroll, A. H whatever. time. from 1st of Ontario.